 Straw man techniques

-When a real person writes under the name of another made up person it is called a pseudonym.
+When a real person writes under the name of another made-up person, it is called a pseudonym.
 Benjamin Franklin was well known for penning opinion pieces under another name.
 Franklin would often create an entire persona for the "writer", which could be male or female.
-That false personality is sometimes called a staw man.
+That false personality is sometimes called a straw man.

 An example of a straw man as used in online marketing would be the creation of social media accounts, websites, and other online content meant to be used as an online footprint.
 Is this ethical?
 It depends.